 -src_list <srclistfilename> - specifies a plain text file which contains image file names that you want to compare against <targetfilename> files

--target_list <targetfilename> - specifies a plain text file which contains image file names that you want to compare against <srclistfilename> files
+-target_list <targetfilename> - specifies a plain text file which contains image file names that you want to compare against <srclistfilename> files.
+If this parameter is omitted only the files inside <srclistfilename> will be compared against each other.

 -log <logfilename> - specifies full path file name where the log from the comparison will be saved, e.g. c:\log.txt